About Birth Defects in Texas

 Birth Defects in Texas

-As of 2017, over 24,000 (24,274) Texas babies are born each year with one or more major structural malformations or chromosomal anomalies.
+Over 24,000 babies are born each year in Texas with one or more major structural malformations or chromosomal anomalies.
 For every 10,000 live births, about six births are affected by neural tube defects; 9 babies are born with cleft lip, and 14 are born with Down syndrome.

-- For more data on birth defects in Texas, see our Annual Report
+- View our Annual Report for more data on birth defects in Texas

 Causes of Birth Defects